-Criteria #3: Incorporate a comfortable soaking tub, free-standing preferred.
+Criteria #3: Incorporate a Comfortable Soaking Tub

-Criteria #4: Design a large shower with bench and integrated storage, preferably appropriate for aging in place.
+Like most homeowners who have endured cramped coffin-like shower for years, my clients asked me to design a large shower with bench and integrated storage, preferably appropriate for aging in place.

 I find projects like this to be the most exciting.
 As Barney would have said, “Challenge accepted!”
 Thankfully, they did not reference Joanna Gaines or Fixer Upper at any time during our consultation!
 I did ask if they had any objections to shiplap, and they did not.